Life Science

 Job Title Name Research Field Specialty Master’s Program in Charge

-Professor (Saitama Cancer Center) Kamijo, Takehiko Biomechanics Molecular pathology of cancer: The pathological mechanism of cancer is analyzed by molecular genetics such as molecular biology and comprehensive analysis such as biochemistry and genome editing using cancer cells, iPS cells, genetically modified animals, etc. Regulatory Biology
+Professor (Saitama Cancer Center) Kamijo, Takehiko Biomechanics Molecular Biology of cancer: The pathological mechanism of cancer is analyzed by molecular biology such as molecular genetics, biochemical experiments, and genome editing technologies.
+Regulatory Biology

 Associate Professor Kawamura, Akinori Bioinformation control Molecular Developmental Biology: Using zebrafish, a small tropical fish, we aim to find a universal control mechanism for the mechanism of early vertebrate development by molecular and genetic methods.
 Regulatory Biology